 You are just born with it and that’s how you are, but the problem is, it is very restricting and limits human potential (according to criticism by various researchers).

 What is a Growth Mindset?

 On the other hand, a growth mindset is the belief that your abilities are malleable traits, that you can change them, improve them, get better, more competent over time.
 Essentially it is the belief that your abilities can be developed through your effort and hard work.
 To do that you just have to reframe your failures as learning experiences.

 Humans are flexible like that.
 My mind was blown when I learned about neuroplasticity — the concept that the brain, in response to the environmental triggers, is capable of modifying, changing and adapting both structurally and functionally throughout our lifespan.

 Benefits Of Having A Growth Mindset

 So we’ve defined what a growth mindset is and how it differs from a fixed mindset, but why exactly is it important?
-Why is everyone so hyper-fixated on it (the social pressure is crazy and I understand it can be pretty overwhelming) and how can you benefit from having one?
+Why is everyone so hyper-fixated on it and how can you benefit from having one?